kubernetes/kube-state-metrics/Documentation/README.md

 - [Exposed Metrics](#exposed-metrics)

 ## Metrics Stages
-Stages about metrics are grouped into three categoriges：
+Stages about metrics are grouped into three categories：

 | Stage | Description |
 | ----------- | ----------- |